 New handling of FileFormat conformance suite

 During MPEG#137 a new way of handling the conformance files was adopted as proposed in [6].
-All the conformance files are uploaded to MPEG File Server and published on a HTTP server with the publicly accessible URL.
-A public GitHub repository was created where all the work around the file format conformance will happen from now on.
+All the conformance files are uploaded to MPEG File Server and a public GitHub repository was created where all the work around the file format conformance will happen from now on.
 New files are contributed to the conformance suite while following the new contribution guidelines.
 The new GitHub repository is still work in progress and will be gradually updated to enable new features to improve the work with conformance files.

-All the files which are presented in this document can be downloaded from:
+All the files which are presented in this document can be downloaded from the MPEG File Server located at:

-https://conformance.mpeg.expert/ISOBMFF/under_consideration/
+https://conformance.mpeg.expert/data/MPEG-04/Part32-FF_Conformance/

 During MPEG#138 new conformance files were added to the suite.
 First, examples of event message track files were provided.
 A realistic example resulting from a live ingest dump by Ateme Titan Live was provided, which conforms to the ISO IEC 23001-18 specification.
 In addition, two example files were provided including one with and one without overlaps.
 All examples were in the space of carrying SCTE-35 messages.
 Second, the support of multiplexed timed metadata tracks ‘mebx’ was added to the reference software together with a sample file inluding a video track with a linked mebx track.

+During MPEG#139 it was proposed to change the workflow of the File Format group to be more aligned with the conformance and reference software program [7].
+The group agreed that conformance files of all features defined in a specification should be provided and that a cross-verification process would be beneficial for the work.
+This item needs some further study and an AHG mandate was created to address this work.

+During MPEG#140 the group agreed on the importance to provide conformance files for all new features added to file format specifications.
+Starting from MPEG#141 it is expected that the proponents bring conformance files for the proposed technologies.
+Also, during MPEG#140 Unified Streaming cross-checked previously provided multiplexed timed metadata track files and it was agreed to move the cross-checked files from the "under consideration" to "published" directory.
+This includes files provided in m59640 and m59330.

+During MPEG#141 several input contributions to the conformance suite were made.
+Including conformance files on preselections m62024, conformance files for VVC carriage m62084, as well as conformance files for HEIF technologies such as single stream property and picture in picture group m62051, as well as extrinsic and intrinsic item properties m62054.

+During MPEG#142 additional input contributions were provided with conformance files for:

+m63101: Camera properties and text items in HEIF file format

+m63117: MPEG-H conformance file for preselections

+m63158: Utility software for Uncompressed FF

+m63202: [HEIF] Conformance for the ‘prdi’ Item Property

+m63203: [HEIF] Conformance Samples for Region Items

+m63204: [HEIF] Conformance Samples for Region Tracks

+m63205: [ISOBMFF] Conformance for Essential Sample group

+m63231: [NALFF] Conforming files for picture-in-picture

 Compressed boxes conformance